 The abstract activity traces that we have constructed constitute a model of the car driver in their own, in that the analysts can use our tool to query these traces to answer new questions they may have about the driving activity.
-We now plan future developments that will consist of simulating the activity, for instance, in the field of car driving, generating realistic driving behavior in a driving simulator, based on our abstract activity traces.
+Our future developments will consist of simulating the activity, for instance, in the field of car driving, generating realistic driving behavior in a driving simulator, based on our abstract activity traces.